parth-gr/floodPrediction/README.md

 # Flood Prediction Using Multi-layer Perceptron Regression Model
 ## Introduction
+Flood is one of the most common natural disasters in India.
+Global climate change and extreme weather conditions cause floods globally.
+In earlier days, Statistical methods and historical data were the most common methods to predict floods.
+In the present day, machine learning—a powerful tool that is transforming flood forecasting with enhanced accuracy and predictive capabilities.
+Artificial Neural Networks (ANNs), Support Vector Machines (SVMs), Random Forests, Long Short-Term Memory (LSTM) Networks are the most popular machine learning techniques to predict floods.

 ## ML Model
 Multi-layer Perceptron (MLP) is a supervised learning algorithm that learns a function  𝑓:𝑅^𝑚→𝑅^0 by training on a dataset, where m is the number of dimensions for input, and 0 is the number of dimensions for output.